chrisssycollins/simple-mob-timer/readme.md

 # Simple Mob Timer

-> A really minimal and basic countdown timer for mobbing sessions.
+> A minimal countdown timer for mobbing sessions that provides an always on countdown but with as little distraction as possible.

 ## Dev